dhkim-kr/axis-ecg/README.md

+# AXIS: Attention-based eXplainable Network for Class Imbalance using Swin Transformer in 12-Lead ECG Multi-Label Classification

-# 12-lead ECG Multi-label Classification 🫀
+# Task: 12-lead ECG Multi-label Classification 🫀

 A research repository for **multi-label cardiac diagnosis** from 12-lead ECG signals using the **PTB-XL dataset** [1].
 This project covers the full pipeline: rigorous data exploration, label-imbalance-aware loss design, and a proposed parameter-efficient Swin Transformer architecture tailored to the temporal structure of ECG signals.